Overlord-Runt/notes/docs/economics/T1 Global Economy/globalisation.md

 - Labour skills and costs and be a country's comparative advantage
 - Brain drain(skilled workers leaving) versus brain gain(and implications of this on economic development)

+Brain Drain: Skilled workers leave the country\
+Brain Gain: Skilled workers join the country

+### Review Questions

+15. Explain how developments in technology, transport and communications have assisted the process of globalisation and the growth in world output and world trade.

+16. What is meant by the international division of labour?
+How has the specialisation and mobility of labour assisted the globalisation of production?
+What problems has it created?

+17. Discuss the impact of globalisation on the growth of migration, workers’ remittances and refugees.